2014 National IP LawMeet®

 Phase II: Mark-Up

-Each team will receive two proposed agreements prepared by the teams they will encounter during the Meet's two rounds.
-Each team will then prepare a mark-up of one of the opposing team's.
+Each team will receive the proposed agreement of one of the two teams it will face during the Meet's two rounds of negotiations.
+Each team will then prepare a mark-up of this draft agreement.
 All mark-ups are due on Friday Oct.
-31, 2014.
+10, 2014.
 Like the drafting stage, teams have an opportunity to ask questions of their client on a conference call on Friday, Oct.
-24, 2014.
+3, 2014.

 Phase III: Negotiations

-For negotiations, teams will gather at the West Coast Regional Meet (host school to be determined) or the East Coast Regional Meet (host school to be determined) on Friday, Nov.
-7, 2014.
+For negotiations, teams will gather at the West Coast Regional Meet (hosted by Santa Clara University School of Law) or the East Coast Regional Meet (hosted by University of Pennsylvania Law School) on Friday, October 17, 2014.
 Every team will participate in two negotiation rounds.
 During the rounds, teams will encounter the teams whose draft agreement they previously marked-up.

 Based on the teams' performances during the rounds, the top performing team from each side of West Coast Meet and East Coast Meet will be selected to advance to the finals to compete for the IP LawMeet® National Championship.